-The admission numbers in degrees should be systematic and national and 86 based on overall discretion, taking into account primarily the long-term need 87 for work force and expertise and secondarily the applicant demand for the 88 89 education.
-The need for work force and expertise should, however, be proportional to the funding of the university so that admission numbers can 90 only be increased if resources are increased at the same time in the same 91 proportion to maintain the high quality of education.
-The intrinsic value of 92 science should be taken into account when planning admission numbers 93 and education.
-Sufficient resources should be reserved to implement 94 education in the basic funding of the universities.
+The admission numbers in degrees should be systematic and national and based on overall discretion, taking into account primarily the long-term need for work force and expertise and secondarily the applicant demand for the education.
+The need for work force and expertise should, however, be proportional to the funding of the university so that admission numbers can only be increased if resources are increased at the same time in the same proportion to maintain the high quality of education.
+The intrinsic value of science should be taken into account when planning admission numbers and education.
+Sufficient resources should be reserved to implement education in the basic funding of the universities.
 The level of knowledge and education of the population should not be decreased but increased.
 This can be ensured by maintaining the passing of degrees at a high level.

 Admission paths should be wide-ranging and admission should also be possible only based on entrance exam.
 The personalised arrangements of taking entrance exams must be unified in all disciplines and universities.
-The additional time given should be 1/3 of the exam time.
-Certificate-based admission should be applied with discretion and discipline-specifically and mainly for first timers.
+The additional time granted for an admission exam shall be 1/3 of the time of the exam.
+Certificate admission should be used with caution and discipline-specifically.
 The points system of the certificate-based admission should not unreasonably affect the choice of subjects in upper secondary school.
 The effects of the certificate-based admission system should be monitored in the long term.
 Returning the total points (certificate and entrance exam) admission model as one model should be considered.

 The starting point of student admission should be the equal treatment of applicants and the admission of the most applicable applicants.
 Student admission should enable fluent transfer from upper secondary school to higher education.
 First-timer quotas have proven to be completely nonfunctional and should be abolished.
-One should be able to restrict the approval of the right to complete a degree without intention to study with more functional methods.
 First-timer quotas have had a clear effect in increasing application stress and at the same time, the technical effect of the quotas on admissions has remained marginal.
-Extensive use of the quotas should be abolished and quotas should only be used in certificate based admission.
+The extensive use of quotas should be abandoned.
 Those with a prior higher education degree and students that have accepted a place of study should have a similar possibility to pursue higher education.
 The number of people to be admitted through separate admission should correspond to the changes made in the main admission.
-The practices for separate admission should be nationally unified.